Breaking the Simplification Bottleneck in Amortized Neural Symbolic Regression: Experiments

 Relying on exact symbolic match criteria for evaluation is fundamentally flawed for two reasons.
 Incomplete symbolic canonicalizations of functionally equivalent expressions are not identified as such without expensive manual intervention, leading to misleadingly low recovery rates.
 Purely symbolic criteria also disregard the vast amount of diverse, functionally distinct expressions that can fit the data equally well as the ground truth.
 Hence, we focus on numeric recovery as the primary criterion for success.

-\textbf{Numeric Recovery Rate (NRR).} Since problems can have widely varying output scales, we base our numeric criterion on the Fraction of Variance Unexplained (FVU) between the ground truth values $y$ and the values obtained from a predicted expression $\hat{y}$.
-We define the NRR as the percentage of test problems for which the model finds a solution that fits the data up to the machine epsilon for 32-bit floating point numbers, i.e. $\mathrm{FVU}(y, \hat{y}) \le \epsilon_{32} \approx 1.19 \times 10^{-7}$.
-Furthermore, distinguish between the recovery rate on the fit data split (fNRR) and an unseen validation data split of equal size (vNRR) for each test instance.
+\textbf{Numeric Recovery Rate (NRR).} Since problems can have widely varying output scales, we base our numeric criterion on the Fraction of Variance Unexplained (FVU) between the ground-truth values $y$ and the values obtained from a predicted expression $\hat{y}$. \camready{NRR is the fraction of test \emph{problems} for which the model's best candidate (Eq.~\ref{eq:parsimony_scoring} for our models) achieves $\mathrm{FVU}(y, \hat{y}) \le \epsilon_{32} \approx 1.19 \times 10^{-7}$ (32-bit machine precision).} We further distinguish between the recovery rate on the fit data split (fNRR) and an unseen validation data split of equal size (vNRR) for each test instance.

-\textbf{Expression Length Ratio.} As a proxy for symbolic quality and interpretability, we evaluate the parsimony of the predicted expressions using the ratio of lengths between predicted and ground truth expressions $|\hat{\bm{\tau}}| / |\bm{\tau}|$, where $|\bm{\tau}|$ denotes the number of nodes in the expression tree of $\bm{\tau}$.
+\textbf{Expression Length Ratio.} As a proxy for symbolic quality and interpretability, we evaluate the parsimony of the predicted expressions using the ratio of lengths between predicted and ground truth expressions $|\bm{\hat{\tau}}| / |\bm{\tau}|$, where $|\bm{\tau}|$ denotes the number of nodes in the expression tree of $\bm{\tau}$.